Congratulations 2026-2027 Board of Governors!

 SECTION 1: NOMINATIONS OF ELECTED OFFICERS

-B. All nominees must consent to their nomination in writing or in person at the March general meeting.
+B. All nominees must consent to their nomination in writing or in person by the March general meeting.

 D. All nominees must be members in good standing of the MSC.